12 Apr Strobes vs Continuous lighting

 With LED lights there is very little heat and the power consumption is extremely low.

-Easy to mix with natural light since what you see if what you get.
+They are also really easy to mix with natural light since what you see if what you get.

 The biggest benefit however and what I see as being the game changer for me is that when using continuous lighting you can shoot with a low power output and make use of a very shallow depth of field “without using ND filters” which opens up all sorts of creative doors for your photography.